pilipb/pilipb/README.md

 Take a look at [my website](https://pilipb.github.io).

-The repositories in my profile focus on
+The repositories in my profile focus on modelling, image and data analysis, and general experimentation!
- - using bio-inspired AI to help with sustainable forestry e.g. BioAI
- - advanced modelling project e.g. DP5
- - Optimisation, transport modelling, AI and Robotics

 <!--